ideoderek/twitch-tuner/README.md

 2. Install npm
 3. Run `npm install` in the root directory

 Now you are ready to build the extension.
 There are two ways to do this.
 You can do `npm run pack` to perform a one-time build.
-Or you can do `npm run watch-pack` to watch for changes to the source files and automatically build the extension when they occur.
+Or you can do `npm run pack` to watch for changes to the source files and automatically build the extension when they occur.

 Both methods will create a directory called `pkg` containing the built extension.